Awzaw/Parkour/README.md

 The last line of the Finish sign is optional, and can be used to say who made the parkour (also displayed when players start a parkour), or a comment.

+If not already playing parkour, clicking a Parkour Finish sign teleports the player to the parkour start sign.

 Permissions (all default to OP) parkour - players can build and destroy any parkour parkour.create - players can build parkour and only destroy their own